 - (a) The nature of the Hospital's activities is such that there is usually litigation pending or in prospect at any time.
-With respect to claims at March 31, 2023, management believes the Hospital has valid defenses and appropriate insurance coverage in place.
-In the event any claims are successful, management believes that such claims are not expected to have a material effect on the Hospital's financial position. - (b) During the normal course of business, the Hospital is involved in certain employment related negotiations and has recorded accruals based on management's estimate of potential settlement amounts where these amounts are reasonably determinable. - (c) On November 29, 2022, the Ontario Superior Court rendered a decision to declare the Protecting a Sustainable Public Sector for Future Generations Act, 2019, known as Bill 124, to be void and of no effect.
-On December 29, 2022, The Province of Ontario appealed the Superior Court's decision, but the Government has not sought a stay of decision.
-This ruling has triggered reopener provisions that required renewed negotiations with certain labour groups on compensation for the years that were previously capped by the legislation.
-The Hospital has recorded liabilities based on subsequent settlement amounts and management's estimate of potential settlement amounts.
+With respect to claims at March 31, 2024, management believes the Hospital has valid defenses and appropriate insurance coverage in place.
+In the event any claims are successful, management believes that such claims are not expected to have a material effect on the Hospital's financial position. - (b) During the normal course of business, the Hospital is involved in certain employment related negotiations and has recorded accruals based on management's estimate of potential settlement amounts where these amounts are reasonably determinable.